 CLC also has a list of tools and accessories on their website that you may purchase to complete the kit.

 GLBBS provides brushes, mixing containers, mixing sticks, and sandpaper for hand sanding.
-We will email your specific list of tools required and recommended for your specific boat shortly after registration.

 This is the Upper Peninsula, the summer is short, but beautiful.
 Average highs from June-August are typically in the 70s and occasionally get into the 80s.
 Our workshop has large doors that we open during warmer days.
 Dress appropriately.